os-fpga/1st-CLaaS/README.md

   - hw_emu instructions.
   - apps/mandelbrot/out/ does not exist for make command above.
 (FIXED?)
-  - remove host from prebuilts (to support usage model where C++ is edited, but kernel is prebuilt)
+  - remove host from prebuilts (to support usage model where C++ is edited, but kernel is prebuilt).
+Also see if the prebuilt is accessible to other users.
+Also fix `make push` and `make pull`.
+(Huh, `make pull` is missing.)